Buttered Crouton

 1 tbsp. unsalted butter, room temperature

-Procedure: For both sauces.
-In a preheated sauce pot saut the shallots, bay leaf, thyme and peppercorns with the butter over low heat, don't brown the shallots, deglaze with wine and reduce by 1/2 to 2/3--- Take off heat, cover with foil while preparing the fish and chicken sauces.
+Procedure: In a preheated sauce pot saute the shallots, bay leaf, thyme and peppercorns with the butter over low heat, don't brown the shallots, deglaze with wine and the vinegar, then reduce by 1/2.

-Sauce Vin Blanc---White wine fish veloute with cream for all poached and some sauted fish.
+Sauce Vin Blanc---White wine fish veloute with cream for all poached and some sauteed fish.
 This is a base sauce from which you make other sauces.

 Amount/Measure/Ingredient